Vinča-Belo Brdo: Excavations

+In the 47 years between Vasić's and the present research the site suffered considerable damage from unauthorized excavations and looting.

 Occupation

 Starčevo period, c.
 5700–5300 BCE

 The earliest deposits at Belo Brdo date to around 5700 BCE and belong to the Early Neolithic Starčevo culture.
 Evidence for this phase of occupation is scant owing to the disruption of the later Vinča settlement, and consists mainly of one large grave containing the remains of eleven males.
 This collective burial is unusual for Starčevo sites, where individual inhumations are the norm.
 Otherwise the Starčevo finds at Belo Brdo are unremarkable, and it is only one of several contemporary Starčevo settlements in the vicinity of modern Belgrade.